At The Festival of Quilts this year we have so many exciting Birthday celebrations for you to enjoy!

 Prize winning Young Quilters are also being encouraged to take part.
 All the quilts shown in the exhibition will be added to The Quilters’ Guild Museum Collection.

-We’d like to extend a huge thank you to Young Quilter sponsors, Brother, Vlieseline and Lewis and Irene who are very kindly donating products for the children’s workshops and goody bags at The Festival.
+We’d like to extend a huge thank you to Young Quilter sponsors, Brother, Vlieseline and Lewis and Irene who are very kindly donating products for the children’s workshops and goody bags at the Festival.
 We are also grateful to Brother who are continuing to lend fantastic sewing machines for the sessions.

 In our birthday year, the Specialist Group Challenge exhibition this Festival is open to all specialist group members and is to produce a new interpretation of a classic quilt – The Edwin Mary Bloomfield Coverlet, dated 1849-50.
 Ordinarily an individual Specialist Group would take on the challenge each year, but this year we will get to see entries representing the whole range of our membership.
-Don’t forget to call by and take in the array of entries.
+Don’t forget to call by stand TG2 and take in the array of entries.

-Finally, we will be bringing our QShop retail stand at E2 which features items inspired by The Quilters’ Guild Museum Collection and will be situated next to The Collection stand at TG3.
+We will be bringing our QShop retail stand at E2 which features items inspired by The Quilters’ Guild Museum Collection and will be situated next to The Collection stand at TG3.
 We also have a second retail outlet selling all things quilt-related, including Mettler threads.
-Our Notions Stand at C38 will once again have demos from Jill Repp from June Tailor, demo-ing their range of ‘Quilt As You Go’ products and Rulers, and Karen Shibata from Sewline who will be showcasing all their marking tools and scissors.
+Our Notions Stand at D47 will once again have demos from Jill Repp from June Tailor, demo-ing their range of ‘Quilt As You Go’ products and Rulers, and Karen Shibata from Sewline who will be showcasing all their marking tools and scissors.

 If you’d like to keep up to date on all the latest news as well as take part in regular giveaways and competitions, sign up to the bi-monthly Quilters’ Guild email newsletter.